 Clearly explain the issue you're experiencing, or the problem you're trying to solve.
 When asking questions, you should provide the following:

 A detailed explanation of what you're trying to resolve including what attempts you've made on your own to date.

-If you've encountered an error and are stuck, get support on the GX Discourse forum.
-This is the recommended option as answers aren't removed after 90 days, and you're likely to get a quicker response.
+- Create a new topic on the GX Cloud Discourse forum if you've encountered an error you can't resolve.
+This is the recommended option, as answers aren't removed after 90 days, and you're likely to get a quicker response.